Multimorbidity

 Multimorbidity, also known as multiple long-term conditions (MLTC), means living with two or more chronic illnesses.
 For example, a person could have diabetes, heart disease and depression at the same time.
 Multimorbidity can have a significant impact on people's health and wellbeing.
 It also poses a complex challenge to healthcare systems which are traditionally focused on individual diseases.
-Multiple long-term conditions are much more common in older people, affecting more than half of those over 65, however, they can also be found in young people.
+Multiple long-term conditions can affect people of any age, but they are more common in older age, affecting more than half of people over 65 years old.

 Definition

 The concept of multiple long-term conditions is not clearly defined and may be referred to by various names.

 Difference from comorbidity

 Multimorbidity is often referred to as comorbidity even though the two are considered distinct clinical scenarios.

 Comorbidity means that one 'index' condition is the focus of attention, and others are viewed in relation to this.
 In contrast, multimorbidity describes someone having two or more long-term (chronic) conditions without any of them holding priority over the others.
 This distinction is important in how the healthcare system treats people and helps making clear the specific settings in which the use of one or the other term can be preferred.
 Multimorbidity offers a more general and person-centered concept that allows focusing on all of the patient's symptoms and providing a more holistic care.
 In other settings, for example in pharmaceutical research, comorbidity might often be the more useful term to use.